vaimehro/visualization-frontend/README.md

 steps:

-npm install
+`npm install`
-npm start
+`npm start`

-after build , app will be available on this url http://localhost:3000/
+after build is done, app will be available on this url http://localhost:3000/

 To see Visualization dashboard, access http://localhost:3000/dashboard